ethankbergmann/ethankbergmann.github.io/_pages/about.md

   - /about.html
 ---

-I'm an incoming PhD Student in Economics and Public Policy at the University of Michigan and a National Science Foundation Graduate Research Fellow.
+I'm a PhD Student in Economics and Public Policy at the University of Michigan and a National Science Foundation Graduate Research Fellow.

 I graduated from Swarthmore College in 2022 with a degree in economics and applied mathematics.
 I am currently a Senior Research Specialist in the Industrial Relations Section at Princeton University.